 Other Notes About LAGs

-Some last minute notes on getting into LAG play.
-Some stats will change dramatically from TAG to LAG.
-Your VPIP and PFR will of course get looser and higher.
-You will notice your flopCB% will drop.
-If you were CBing 80% of the time as a LAG you would get killed in the longrun.
-Remember, people adjust to a certain extent, especially while the pot is smaller.
-So they will call your CB’s a little more liberally on certain board textures.
-You will also notice that your fold23b% will drop as well.
-You are stealing more, and it is important that you learn how to defend better when you get 3b.
-This will be my a mixture of 4b-ing, flatting and using position, and/or leaving the table.
+Remember, players do adjust to a certain extent, especially while the pot is smaller.
+So they will call your cbets a little more liberally on certain board textures.
+You will also notice that your Foldvs3bet% will drop as well.
+You are stealing more, and it is important that you learn how to defend better when you get 3bet.
+This will be by a mixture of 4betting and flatting in position, and/or leaving the table.

 I cannot stress enough how important position is.
-I’ve seen countless players try to get into LAG and they start by raising 22+/ATB/someSC from EP and go nuttier from there.
+I’ve seen countless players try to get into LAG and they start by raising 22+/ATB and every suited connector from EP and go crazier from there.
 They try to call a bunch of raises with SCs/SGs/Ax hands.
 These are people that are missing the big picture.
-Set yourself up for good profitable spots preflop, and we do that by using position with good playable hands or using spots where we can grab position.
+Set yourself up for good profitable spots preflop, and we do that by using position with good playable hands and using spots where we can grab position.

 And it doesn’t matter if you are playing online and using the HUD stats we’ve discussed, or playing poker in a live room or casino.
 The times to implement a LAG style, and when to avoid it, follow the same principles.

 Good luck getting into LAG.
 Like usual, this is a guide and more of a “here are things to think about” rather than “here are the exact ranges and exact plays to use”.
 I apologize for those that will read this and hate that I didn’t make charts and such…but I assure you…put in some hours and you will grow a ton more from it.